 About the Author

 Brian Dillon was born in Dublin in 1969.
-His books include Essayism, The Great Explosion (shortlisted for the Ondaatje Prize), Objects in This Mirror: Essays, I Am Sitting in a Room, Sanctuary, Tormented Hope: Nine Hypochondriac Lives (shortlisted for the Wellcome Book Prize) and In the Dark Room, which won the Irish Book Award for non-fiction.
-His writing has appeared in the Guardian, New York Times, London Review of Books, Times Literary Supplement, Bookforum, frieze and Artforum.
-He is UK editor of Cabinet magazine, and teaches Creative Writing at Queen Mary, University of London.
+His books include Ambivalence, Affinities, Suppose a Sentence, Essayism, The Great Explosion (shortlisted for the Ondaatje Prize), Objects in This Mirror: Essays, I Am Sitting in a Room, Sanctuary, Tormented Hope: Nine Hypochondriac Lives (shortlisted for the Wellcome Book Prize).
+His writing has appeared in the Guardian, New York Times, London Review of Books, the New Yorker, New York Review of Books, frieze and Artforum.
+He has curated exhibitions for Tate and Hayward galleries.
+Originally published in 2005, In the Dark Room is his first book and won the Irish Book Award for non-fiction.

 Dimensions (Overall): 7.7 Inches (H) x 4.9 Inches (W) x .9 Inches (D)